 Eligibility for FICA exemption under the temporary emergency worker exclusion is contingent

-the employment relationship must be established on a temporary basis, and (3) employment
+The employment relationship must be established on a temporary basis; and

-must be in case of fire, storm, snow earthquake, flood, or similar emergency.
-In addition
+Employment must be in case of fire, storm, snow, volcano, earthquake, flood, or similar

-to the nature of the employment being based on an emergency, the position itself must
+In addition to the nature of the employment being based on an emergency, the position

 The temporary emergency worker exclusion is referenced in Sections 210(a)(7)(F) and